-As indicated in Chapter 4, two different methods were used to aggregate indicators into Indices: IRT and BFA.
+As indicated in Chapter 4, two different methods were used to aggregate indicators into Indices-IRT and BFA.
 The choice between the two methods was determined solely by the proportion of missing values in the indicators included in each index.
-First, the indicators for the five subcomponents belonging to the Civil Liberties subattribute and for the two belonging to the Political Equality subattribute were aggregated and the estimates saved in the data set.
-The indicators for the subattributes of democracy were then aggregated and saved in the data set.

-In the case of the two subattributes discussed above-Civil Liberties, and Political Equality-which are composed of subcomponents that include indicators, the indicators were first aggregated into subcomponents and the subcomponents then into subattributes.
+In the case of the two subattributes that are themselves aggregated from subcomponents (Civil Liberties, and Political Equality) that include indicators, the indicators were first aggregated into the subcomponents and the subcomponents then into subattributes.